Dragon-Age-Annual/dragonageannual.art/src/pages/before-you-apply.md

 ### Writers

+- _Pieces:_

-- _Pieces:_ Writers will produce two works related to two different art pieces.
+  - _Calendar Writers_ will produce two works related to two different art pieces.
     Pieces will vary from approximately 200 words to approximately 600 words depending on calendar space and layout.

+  - _Merch (Zine) Writers_ will produce one work based on the Dragon Age Tarot theme.
+The piece will vary from approximately 1000 words to 2000 words depending on zine space and layout.

 - _Editing:_ In addition to receiving feedback from moderators, writers will also receive feedback from betas.
 Note that this does NOT mean that all